Euroscepticism: Belgium

-According to Eurostat, in the fall of 2018, 44% of Belgium people stated that they did not trust the European Union.
-The main Eurosceptic party in Belgium is Vlaams Belang which is active in the Dutch-speaking part of Belgium.
-In the 2014 European Parliament election, Belgium's Vlaams Belang lost over half of its previous vote share, polling 4.3% (down 5.5%) and losing 1 of its 2 members of the European Parliament.
+According to Eurostat, in the fall of 2018, 44% of Belgians stated that they did not trust the European Union.
+The main Eurosceptic party in Belgium is the far-right Vlaams Belang which is active in the Dutch-speaking part of Belgium.
+However, the left-wing PTB-PVDA also opposes the EU on many issues, primarily austerity and social policy, while defending a fundamental reform of the existing European framework instead of an exit from it.

+In the 2014 European Parliament election, Vlaams Belang lost over half of its previous vote share, polling 4.3% (down 5.5%) and losing 1 of its 2 members of the European Parliament.
 Despite the presence of Eurosceptic parties in Belgium, their weight is relatively low, as Belgium is predominantly Europeanist.

 In 2019, Vlaams Belang stated in its program for the 2019 European Parliament election that it opposes the creation of a European state, would like to change the Economic and Monetary Union of the EU, and to end the Schengen Area, and refuses the accession of Turkey to the EU.
 More widely, the euro-sceptic arguments of the Vlaams Belang are based on four pillars: